isabelkfigueroa/isabelkfigueroa.github.io/_posts/2023-05-25-the-incredible-journey.md

 near the bank…three times he swam across, and the third time the old dog waded in up to his chest and started swimming” (pp. 62-63).
 Luath makes the swim first to show his friends how to cross, then offers them encouragement.
-When Bodger and Tao do not immediately follow him, Luath does not become angry, and he does not leave them.
+When Bodger and Tao do not immediately follow him, Luath neither becomes angry, nor leaves them.
 Luath simply continues to show Bodger and Tao how to make the crossing, and waits for them to cross as well.
 When Luath, Bodger, and Tao come upon a group of Ojibwe people, Bodger and Tao want to interact with the people.
 The Bull terrier and the Siamese cat both approach the people and savor the attention and food the people give them.
 Only Luath is able to resist the distraction.
 As Tao and Bodger socialize, Luath waits for his companions in the
 shadows: “All this time the young dog crouched on the hillside, motionless and watchful, although every driving, urgent nerve in his body fretted and strained at the delay” (p.
 47).
 Luath wants to continue on the journey towards their home and owners.
 The pause makes Luath anxious, and the waiting demands a great effort from him.
 The wait is a struggle for Luath, but he allows Bodger and Tao to spend a nice time with the Ojibwe people before he calls for them.
-The empathy that the animals have for each other’s emotional and physical limits, allows them all to practice patience with each other.
+The empathy that the animals have for each other’s physical and emotional limits allows them all to practice patience with each other.

 # Protection